 After you submit the application, you will receive an acknowledgement email within 3-5 business days with your student identification number and confirmation that your application has been received.
-This email will also link you to a personalized VIP page.
-The VIP page provides information regarding your specific areas of interest and will make enrolling easier by highlighting your next steps in the application process.
+This email will link you to a personalized VIP page.
+The VIP page provides information on your specific areas of interest and will highlight your next steps in the application process.

 If you have questions, please email us or call the Admissions Information Center at 215-751-8010.

 STEP 2 - Activate Your MyCCP Student Account

-Your MyCCP account contains critical information, including your financial aid status, registration information and your College-assigned email.
-If this is your first time logging into MyCCP, click on 'How do I get MY user name and password?'
-You will need your student ID number and social security number or portal access number to access your College-assigned login information.
+If this is your first time logging into MyCCP, start here.
+You will use your student ID number (include the “J”) and Social Security number or portal access number to access your College-assigned login information.
 You must check your MyCCP account on a regular basis to make sure you don't miss important messages from the College.

 STEP 3 - Satisfy Your Placement Requirement